IBM/ce-cns/documentation/app-id-optional.md

 #### Step 5: Inspect the output

-The relevant urls will be listed.
+The relevant URLs will be listed.

 ```sh
 ************************************